 Dog and Cat Vomiting Vet Montgomery County

-Vomiting in the cat or dog is something which should be addressed sooner rather than later!
+Vomiting in the cat or dog is something which ought to be addressed sooner rather than later!
 The big problem when vomiting occurs in our canine or feline patients is that they rarely give us a clear indication of the cause – so it could be something which will resolve on its own (like eating too quickly) or something more nefarious (like ingestion of foreign material).
 If you’re in Cheltenham, World of Animals at Elkins Park can help you determine how best to help your cat or dog when vomiting begins.

 First and foremost, certain types of vomiting are always an emergency.
 Vomiting up red blood, water alone, or anything sharp, acidic, or toxic should be considered an emergency for any cat or dog.
 Also, unproductive retching is a sign of possible obstruction (having something stuck), so bring Fido or Socks right to the veterinarian.
-Vomiting is therapeutic in many cases, in that it gets out out the bad stuff that shouldn’t be in the gastrointestinal system), sometimes it can be a sign that your pet needs emergency diagnostics and surgery.
+Vomiting is therapeutic in many cases, in that it gets out out the bad stuff that shouldn’t be in the gastrointestinal system), sometimes it can instead be a sign that your pet needs emergency diagnostics and surgery.
 Don’t wait!